devyansh-dt/Laravel-Backend/README.md

-### Laravel CRUD
+## Laravel CRUD

-run `php artisan serve` to start the project
+Run `php artisan serve` to start the project

 ### Seeders

--run `php artisan db:seed`to seed users and their project
+- Run `php artisan db:seed`to seed users and their project